 2. Utilities planning to jointly provide utility service shall designate one utility to file a joint tariff for the service with the other utility or utilities filing a concurrence with the joint tariff.

 E. Withdrawal of Service--No utility of a class specified herein shall, without prior approval of the Commission, withdraw from public service entirely or in any portion of the territory served.

 A. Format--Tariffs shall be in loose-leaf form for binding in a stiff-backed book or books as required and consist of parts or subdivisions arranged in order set forth as follows:

 2. Table of Contents: a complete index of numbers and titles of effective sheets listed in the order in which the tariff sheets are arranged in the tariff book.
 Table of contents sheets shall bear sheet numbers and be in the form set forth in Subsection R746-405-2(C).

 3. Preliminary statement: a brief description of the territory served, types and classes or service rendered and general conditions under which the service is rendered.
 Preliminary sheets shall bear sheet numbers and be in the form set forth in Subsection R746-405-2(C).
-The preliminary statement shall clearly define the symbols used in the tariffs.
-For example:

 4. Service area maps: maps for telecommunication utilities shall clearly indicate the boundaries of the service area, the principal streets, other main identifying features therein, the general location of the service area in relation to nearby cities, major highways or other well-known reference points and the relation between service area boundaries and map references.
 Service area maps shall be approximately 8-1/2 x 11 inches in size, or folded to that size in order to fit within the borders of the space provided on tariff sheets.
 Maps for gas, water and electric utilities shall clearly indicate the boundaries of the service area.